 3 credits (3 lec hrs/wk) Examines the nature of real property and real estate business, markets, brokering, ownership contracts, taxes and assessments.
 Partially fulfills the educational requirements for the Oregon Real Estate Salesperson License.
-Students are required to accumulate 30 hours in the library using a self-study course that includes a textbook and a series of slide-tape programs.
+Students are required to accumulate 30 hours in the library using a self-study course, a series of slide-tape programs that accompany the chapters in the textbook.